We Deal in Lead A Weird West Gunslinger Adventure Game

 Converting OSR Games #

-• Humanoids generally have less than 4 Grit
+• Humanoids generally have at least 4 Grit.

 Some pointers: